The Abus Rekeyable Padlock

 With the retaining pin depressed, turn the key in the direction that will bring the pins in line with the window without allowing the bottom of the plug to pass the 12 o'clock position on the cylinder.
 At the 12 o'clock position, the top pins will drop into the slot on the bottom of the plug and make what should have been an easy job much more difficult.

 The padlock I worked with was shipped with an 0-bitted cylinder, that is to say it had a key with no cuts, or what we call a key blank, and all the pins were the same size, size "zero," hence the term "0-bitted."
 Shown below right is the cylinder with the original pins lined up with the pinning window.
 Notice they are all even with the surface of the plug.
 After it is rekeyed it must be that way, too.

 To rekey the lock, I dumped the original pins and replaced them with new pins to match the cuts on the key for the shed.
 When all the pins are inserted, the shed key will also work the padlock.
 We will be able to say that the padlock and the lock on the shed are keyed alike.

-To demonstrate the principal of keying, in the pictorial at right I have illustrated the difference between a pin that matches the cut on the key and a pin that does not match the cut on the key.
+To demonstrate the principal of keying, in the pictorial above I have illustrated the difference between a pin that matches the cut on the key and a pin that does not match the cut on the key.
 If the pin sinks down below the surface of the plug or sticks up out of the plug, the plug will not turn, and the key will not work.
 The pins must all be as precisely even with the surface of the plug as possible.

 Caution: it is quite easy to ruin a cylinder while rekeying.